-When you’re having moisture problems, you may hear the terms waterproofing and damp proofing tossed around.
-But to the average person, what’s the difference – they both limit the transfer of water through materials, right?
-As it turns out, there’s a lot of difference – especially if you’re worried about basement moisture problems.
+When you’re having moisture or water problems, you may hear the terms waterproofing and damp proofing tossed around.
+But to the average person, what’s the difference?
+They both limit the transfer of water through materials, right?
+As it turns out, there are major differences – especially if you’re worried about basement moisture problems.
 Let’s take a quick look at what waterproofing and damp proofing are and how they’re different:

 What is Waterproofing?

 As a porous surface, concrete can quickly soak up water using capillary action between the aggregate if left untreated.
 Waterproofing compounds can keep cracks covered as they develop, because it’s a flexible material that will create a seal over the top of the concrete.
 Waterproofing is better than damp proofing for some scenarios.
 This is because the waterproof compound will retain its initial elasticity and is applied more thickly, typically up to 40 mils, four times the thickness of damp proofing compounds, to the foundation.
 By sealing the concrete with a waterproofing substance, you’re providing additional protection to the structure.

 What is Damp Proofing?

 In other areas, damp proofing can be used in the same area that waterproofing would otherwise be used – from the finished grade to the top of the footing.
 This would be a perfect scenario for damp proofing.
 It typically consists of a sealant applied to the exterior of the foundation walls to control the movement of soil water vapor into the structure.
 At a mere 10 mils thick, it doesn’t have the ability to seal large cracks, doesn’t deal well in places where ties protrude away from the surface and similar problematic areas.